GOMX-3 (GomSpace Express-3)

 - "GomX-3 has in contrast to many other CubeSats demonstrated three-axis control, so it can be pointed as required, whether downwards or upwards, to an accuracy of 3º," explains Roger.
 "A success in terms of planning, speed of development and technical achievements, GomX-3 has now completed its planned six-month technology demonstration mission and continues to operate normally.
 With its orbit naturally decaying from atmospheric drag, the satellite is predicted to reenter and burn up in September of this year."
 Meanwhile, GomSpace is developing a follow-up 6U CubeSat called GomX-4B, also supported by ESA, scheduled for launch in the second half of 2017.

 • October 16, 2015: ESA's first technology-testing CubeSat, released last on Oct.
-5, 2015 from the International Space Station, is in good health and is set to start work on its six-month mission.
-The project is taking first steps towards putting its technology payloads through their paces.
+5, 2015, from the International Space Station, is in good health and is set to start work on its six-month mission.
+The project is taking its first steps towards putting its technology payloads through its paces.
 18)

 - The CubeSat also carries a miniaturized version of a transmitter being flown on ESA's PROBA-V minisatellite for downloading data rapidly at X-band radio frequencies.
 Developed by the French Syrlinks company in cooperation with France's CNES space agency, the antenna will aim at X-band ground stations in the CNES network.
 Once the communications link has been tested over the coming months, the transmitter will be available to fly on future nanosatellites to boost their amount of downloaded data.

 - GOMX-3 also sports a receiver to detect navigation signals from aircraft.
-The satellite points its distinctive helical antenna to Earth and has already picked up a tens of thousands of ADS-B (Automatic Dependent Surveillance – Broadcast) signals from aircraft since the day after deployment from the ISS. - ESA's 2013-launched PROBA-V first confirmed the feasibility of ADS-B detection from orbit, opening up the prospect of a global aircraft monitoring system incorporating remote regions not covered by ground-based air traffic control.
+The satellite points its distinctive helical antenna to Earth and has already picked up tens of thousands of ADS-B (Automatic Dependent Surveillance–Broadcast) signals from aircraft since the day after deployment from the ISS. - ESA's 2013-launched PROBA-V first confirmed the feasibility of ADS-B detection from orbit, opening up the prospect of a global aircraft monitoring system incorporating remote regions not covered by ground-based air traffic control.

 - Due to the near-ISS orbit of GOMX-3, its Aalborg, Denmark ground station has an average of 5.0 passes per day, with an average pass length of 7.4 minutes.
 After the first 37 minutes of communication with the on-orbit satellite, the GOMX-3 bus was confirmed to be healthy in all aspects: power, communication, and attitude determination & control.
 This was made possible by designing for on-orbit operation, as well as careful planning and rehearsing of critical ground passes (Ref.
 15).